Beaver Lake Nature Center

 In summer months canoes and kayaks are available to rent.
 In spring and fall the lake serves as a migratory stop for thousands of ducks and Canada geese.
 The park is also opened in the winter with the trails used for cross-country skiing and snowshoeing.
+When snow conditions allow, the park also rents snowshoes for adults and children.

 The Nature Center serves to enhance the appreciation, awareness, and understanding of the natural world for visitors of all ages.

 Beaver lake is supported by the not-for-profit Friends of Beaver Lake, Inc. This membership-based organization provides financial and volunteer support to the community Nature Center.